-Through class discussions of case studies, involvement in research studies on perplexing human behavior, or applied work at the numerous internship sites in the area, students gain the knowledge and skills needed to understand and work effectively with people from diverse backgrounds.
+Through class discussions of case studies, involvement in research studies on perplexing human behavior, or applied work at numerous internship sites in the area, students gain the knowledge and skills needed to understand and work effectively with people from diverse backgrounds.
 Students earning a master’s in applied behavior analysis learn from faculty who themselves are making a difference in the world, be it through their meaningful research, professional services, or community activities.

-Florida Tech’s master’s level applied behavior analysis programs (applied behavior analysis and the dual program with organizational behavior management) provide students with the requirements to take the BCBA examination immediately upon graduation.
+Florida Tech’s master’s-level ABA programs (applied behavior analysis, and the dual program with organizational behavior management) provide students with the requirements to take the BCBA examination immediately upon graduation.

-Many School of Psychology professors perform applied research outside of their teaching responsibilities working in settings such as clinical treatment or organizational consulting.
+Many School of Psychology professors perform applied research outside of their teaching responsibilities, working in settings such as clinical treatment or organizational consulting.
 Students participate in this research, and often publish research articles in respected ABA journals.
-Leading training sessions for educators on classroom behavior problems and working with children and their families to provide assessment, training and behavior therapy at the Scott Center for Autism Treatment are examples of how Florida Tech’s applied behavior analysis programs provide real-world experience.
+Leading training sessions for educators on classroom behavior problems and working with children and their families to provide assessment, training, and behavior therapy at the Scott Center for Autism Treatment are examples of how Florida Tech’s applied behavior analysis programs provide real-world experience.

 Florida Tech Commons houses the School of Psychology, classrooms, human research areas, observation and treatment rooms, computer facilities, two conference rooms, and a student workroom/lounge.
 In addition, the Scott Center for Autism Treatment is located directly on Florida Tech’s campus, giving students an opportunity to study among professionals who work with children with autism and related disorders, implementing procedures based on the science of applied behavior analysis.
-The Society for Performance Management, Behavior Analysis Student Association and Florida Tech Continuing Education Office are also available resources for students in applied behavior analysis programs.
+The Society for Performance Management, Behavior Analysis Student Association, and Florida Tech Continuing Education Office are also available resources for students in applied behavior analysis programs.

-The mission of Florida Tech’s applied behavior analysis training is to develop behavior-analytic practitioners and consultants who understand the basic principles of behavior analysis, contribute to behavioral research and attain BCBA certification ready to enter a doctoral program.
+The mission of Florida Tech’s applied behavior analysis training is to develop behavior-analytic practitioners and consultants who understand the basic principles of behavior analysis, contribute to behavioral research, and attain BCBA certification, ready to enter a doctoral program.

 Applied behavior analysis training includes participation in behavior-based research projects under the mentorship of a faculty member.
-Many professors are published authors and experts on many facets of applied behavior analysis such as:
+Many professors are published authors and experts on many facets of applied behavior analysis, such as:

 Some students participate in research on assessing and treatment behavior problems or teaching methods for individuals with disabilities.
-Faculty members conduct ongoing research at The Scott Center for Autism Treatment and are thought-leaders in the understanding of autism spectrum disorders.
+Faculty members conduct ongoing research at the Scott Center for Autism Treatment and are thought-leaders in the understanding of autism spectrum disorders.
 Many ABA students do their practicum work at this state-of-the-art facility.

-Outside of research and internships, ABA students often publish research in respected ABA journals, including the Journal of Applied Behavior Analysis, Behavior Analysis in Practice and Behavioral Interventions.
+Outside of research and internships, ABA students often publish research in respected ABA journals, including the Journal of Applied Behavior Analysis, Behavior Analysis in Practice, and Behavioral Interventions.
 Organizations and research centers located both on and off campus help students delve deeper into applied behavior analysis training, such as:

-According to the Bureau of Labor Statistics, overall employment in psychology careers such as applied behavior analysis jobs are projected to grow 12 percent through 2022.
-This includes a higher demand for school psychologists to work with students, particularly those with special needs, learning disabilities and behavioral issues.
-Jobs will also include professionals that can assess and counsel students, as well as study how in-school and out-of-school factors affect learning.
-Check the handbook for more information.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the Bureau, overall employment in psychology careers such as applied behavior analysis jobs are projected to grow 12% through 2022.
+This includes a higher demand for school psychologists to work with students, particularly those with special needs, learning disabilities, and behavioral issues.
+Jobs will also include professionals who can assess and counsel students, as well as study how in-school and out-of-school factors affect learning.

 Applied behavior analysis jobs include:

-Florida Tech PhD students receive significant assistantships from The Scott Center for Autism Treatment that cover the majority of their academic costs.
+Florida Tech PhD students receive significant assistantships from the Scott Center for Autism Treatment that cover the majority of their academic costs.